jeengbe/vality/docs/docs/usage/enys.md

 ```

 :::info
-Empty arrays are not valid Enys.
+Empty arrays are not valid enys.
 :::

 ### Literal